MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-service.md

 In addition, you can standardise coding, set up contracts, implement a discounting policy, and create route maps for service employees.

-In general, there are two aspects to service management: configuring and setting up your system, and using it for pricing, contracts, orders, service personnel dispatch, and job scheduler.
+In general, there are two aspects to service management: configuring and setting up your system, and using it for pricing, contracts, orders, service personnel dispatch, and project scheduler.

 The following table describes a sequence of tasks, with links to the topics that describe them.